CliMA/CloudMicrophysics.jl/docs/src/DevelopersGuide.md

 They can be found in the `test` folder under files named after corresponding source files.
 If you create a new function, please also create a new test that checks it.
 If creating a new file for unit tests, make sure you import `Test` and any other necessary libraries.
-There is some boilerplate code needed to create the set with free parameters based on the default `toml` file from [CLIMAParameters](https://github.com/CliMA/CLIMAParameters.jl).
+There is some boilerplate code needed to create the sets with free parameters based on the default `toml` file from [CLIMAParameters](https://github.com/CliMA/CLIMAParameters.jl).
-  This would be the `include(joinpath(pkgdir(CM), "test", "create_parameters.jl"))` line found in the existing unit tests.

 Some possible tests include checking if the returned values agree with values in the literature, if something is smaller/greater at warmer/cooler